Updated: 10/20/2014 9:12 AM

 Amy Senser has been granted approval to begin work release six months early, state officials said Friday.

-Senser, the wife of a former NFL player, was convicted of criminal vehicular homicide while driving under the influence.
+Senser, the wife of a former NFL player, was convicted of criminal vehicular homicide.
 Officials at the Minnesota Department of Corrections said Senser had applied - and was subsequently approved - for work release projected to begin April 24.

 She will be transferring from the Minnesota Correctional Facility in Shakopee to a work-release facility.
 Historically, less than 2 percent of offenders commit a new crime while on work release, officials said.